Building or Replacing a Deck in Ashburn Village

 FAQ

-Do I need approval to replace an existing deck?
+Do I need HOA approval to replace a deck in Ashburn Village?

 Yes.
-A replacement changes material, color, and railing style, so Ashburn Village design review is required before work begins — separate from the county permit.
+A replacement changes material, color, and railing style, so Ashburn Village design review is required before work begins.
+That approval is separate from the Loudoun County building permit.

 Yes.
-The new color and texture are an exterior change.
-Submit material and color samples, and confirm current guidelines with the association.
+The new color, texture, and railing system are exterior changes.
+Submit material and color samples, and confirm current guidelines with the Ashburn Village association.

 Yes.
-We prepare the full design-review packet and county permit application and coordinate inspections.
+We prepare the design-review packet, county permit application, and inspection coordination for Ashburn Village deck projects.
 Call 571-655-7207 to start.